 Configuring local testing is far simpler than for remote Store testing, although it requires temporary code changes to the app which need to be removed before app publication.

 To test IAP locally:

-Enable the simulated billing system in code where Unity IAP is initialized with its ConfigurationBuilder instance.
+Activate the simulated billing system in code where Unity IAP is initialized with its ConfigurationBuilder instance.

-WARNING: Remove these code changes after testing, before publishing to the Store; otherwise the app will not transact any real money via IAP!
+Warning: Remove these code changes after testing, before publishing to the Store; otherwise the app will not transact any real money via IAP!

 Build the application in Unity for Universal Windows PlatformAn IAP feature that supports Microsoft’s In App Purchase simulator, which allows you to test IAP purchase flows on devices before publishing your application.
 More info

 Open the application in Visual Studio and run the Local Machine target for x86.

 Once basic IAP functionality has been tested locally, you can more confidently begin working with the Windows Store.
 This test confirms that the app has all necessary IAPs registered correctly to permit purchasing.

 For testing IAP and publication use the Windows Dev Center and configure the app with a limited visibility.
 This limits the app’s visibility to those who have its direct link.